-Acting Now is a social theatre company based in Cambridge (UK).
+Acting Now is an applied theatre company and social enterprise based in Cambridge (UK).
 Our goal is to transform lives through theatre.
 We put social, political and civic causes at the forefront of our work and devise creative drama projects that breathe life into the important social challenges facing participants and audiences alike.

-We use various drama techniques to engage with people who are at risk of social exclusion.
-We work with learning disabled people, adults with mental health challenges, the homeless and young people, among others, using theatre to reflect, explore and analyse the issues that affect them.
-The workshops provide a space where the participants can develop self-confidence, new skills and transform their own reality using theatre.
+Our core work involves the use of drama in community, health and education settings as a catalyst for personal and social change.
+We work with refugees, youth groups, women, homeless people and adults with learning disabilities or mental health issues, among others, using theatre to reflect, explore and analyse the issues that affect them.
+Our theatre projects provide a space where participants can develop self-confidence, new skills and transform their own reality.
 With them, we also develop high quality plays that are performed in the local community.

 At Acting Now we believe theatre is a platform to empower people and a great tool to help those at risk of social exclusion to unlock their potential and drive change in their lives.